drseg/swift-fsm/README.md

 matching(Enforcement.strong, and: Reward.negative) | when(.coin) | then(.unlocked) | unlock
 ```

-In this case, the result of the call to `handleEvent` will be that, assuming the current state is `.locked`, we will stay in the `.locked` state and call the `lock` function.
+The result of the call to `handleEvent` , assuming the current state is `.locked`, will be to stay in the `.locked` state and call the `lock` function.

 #### Compound Matching Statements

-Multiple predicates can be combined in a single `matching` statement, by using the `and: Predicate...` and `or: Predicate...` varargs arguments.
+Multiple predicates can be combined in a single `matching` statement, by populating the `and: Predicate...` and `or: Predicate...` arguments.

 ```swift
 enum A: Predicate { case x, y, z }